 \subsection{Testing Platform}

-The wake of a propeller-driven underwater robot travelling through aquatic environments is mainly dominated by the propeller wake, therefore, this paper simplifies the problem and focuses on the estimation of the motion states of a leading propeller.
+The wake of a propeller-driven underwater robot traveling through aquatic environments is mainly dominated by the propeller wake, therefore, this paper simplifies the problem and focuses on the estimation of the motion states of a leading propeller.
 For this purpose, we have constructed a testing apparatus shown in Fig.~\ref{fig:scenario}.
 This experimental testbed mainly consists of a testing water tank, a high-precision sliding guide, a data acquisition system and a leader propeller.
 The water tank is 3m long, 2m wide and 1.5m deep.
 The sliding guide provides support and high-precision movement between the rotating propeller and the ALL system.
-A high-performance industrial personal computer (IPC) controls the sliding guide with a linear travelling velocity between 0.2~m/min and 1.2~m/min and a positional accuracy of 1~mm.
+A high-performance industrial personal computer (IPC) controls the sliding guide with a linear traveling velocity between 0.2~m/min and 1.2~m/min and a positional accuracy of 1~mm.
 Similarly to a towing tank, the sliding guide is rigidly attached to the water tank and is controllable through preprogramming or manual operation.

 Attached to the sliding guide are a data acquisition system and a leader propeller system.
 The data acquisition system comprises an ALL equipped with three pressure sensors and a microcomputer.
 A circular shaped cross-section is widely used in ALL flow sensing for its corresponding tractable hydrodynamic properties.
-This paper adopts the same circular shape design for the ALL (Fig.~\ref{fig:scenario}).
-The cylindrical ALL has a radius of 4 cm and a height of 20 cm.
-Three through-holes with a diameter of 4 mm are evenly placed for holding pressure sensors with an angle of 45 degrees between each adjacent pair at the same horizontal level of 10 cm from the bottom of the cylindar.
+This paper adopts the same circular shape design for the ALL (as shown in Fig.~\ref{fig:ALL}).
+The cylindrical ALL has a diameter of 8 cm and a height of 20 cm.
+Three through-holes with a radius of 2 mm are evenly placed for holding pressure sensors with an angle of 45 degrees between each adjacent pair at the same horizontal level of 10 cm from the bottom of the cylinder.